 Lathrop Truck Accident Lawyer

 Given the overwhelming size and weight of large commercial trucks, crashes with big rigs may prove devastating for occupants in passenger vehicles.
-Injured parties are often left with serious injuries, mounting medical expenses, lost time at work, and other financial burdens.
-Beyond facing the stress of serious property damage, and catastrophic injuries, those involved in truck accidents must deal with difficult insurance companies.
+Injured parties are often left with severe injuries, mounting medical expenses, lost time at work, and other financial burdens.
+Beyond facing the stress of serious property damage and catastrophic injuries, those involved in truck accidents must deal with complex insurance companies.
 Trucking companies are represented by insurance carriers with high bodily injury liability limits.
 For this reason, insurers often dispute claims or even deny them.
 Trucking firms also have defense counsel to protect their bottom line against personal injury and wrongful death settlements.

 Big rig crashes are much different from collisions involving passenger vehicles.
 This is due to a wide array of factors, such as:

-- Big Rig Crashes Often Result in Catastrophic Injuries or Wrongful Death: Commercial trucks are heavier and larger than personal cars, which often lead to serious injury or fatality in some extreme cases.
+- Big Rig Crashes Often Result in Catastrophic Injuries or Wrongful Death: Commercial trucks are heavier and larger than personal cars, which often lead to severe injury or fatality in some extreme cases.
 Injuries from a semi-truck collision may include amputation, disfigurement, spinal cord injury, and traumatic brain injury, which may require life-long care and rehabilitation.
 Such injuries from truck accidents are often costly to treat.

 - Dealing with Difficult Insurers: The insurance company representing each at-fault party may attempt to avoid paying their share of liability for the semi-truck crash by pinpointing blame on injured parties and decedents.
 In such scenarios, compelling evidence, including an independent investigation of the incident, is often necessary for proving who was at fault.
 Retaining a skilled Lathrop truck accident attorney is necessary for immediately sending letters of preservation of evidence to negligent parties to ensure all documentation and evidence for the case is not destroyed.